 Lab: Students choose an area to strengthen their media skills.
 Discussion ways to create interactivity.

 Homework: Develop a Final Project proposal.
 Read chapters 5 & 6 of text.
 Due next week.
-Final project can be an interactive portfolio, a flash or coded "project" , or a smartphone app.
+Final project can be an interactive portfolio, a flash or coded "project" , a smartphone app, a website or ????.

 Wk 6: Lecture: Creating user personas